Generative Deep Learning and Signal Processing for Data Augmentation of Cardiac Auscultation Signals: Improving Model Robustness Using Synthetic Audio: Literature Survey

 \subsection{Conditional Denoising Diffusion Probabilistic Models}

-Denoising Diffusion Probabilistic models (DDPM) are a type of diffusion model that follows a Markov process that continuously noises the input, with the network learning to reverse this process by estimating the noise that was added.
-Conditional diffusion models for conditional audio generation can be adapted from the diffusion model setup in \cite{ho2020denoising}.
-This model considers the conditional distribution $p_{\theta}(\bold{y}_0 | \bold{x)}$, with $\bold{y}_0$ being the original waveform and $\bold{x}$ the conditioning features that correspond with $\bold{y}_0$,
+Denoising Diffusion Probabilistic models (DDPM) are a type of diffusion model that follows a Markov process that continuously noises the input, with the network learning to reverse this process by estimating the noise that was added. {Further details on the mechanisms of these models are found in \ref{ap:diff}.} Conditional diffusion models for conditional audio generation can be adapted from the diffusion model setup in \cite{ho2020denoising}.